voytekresearch/BandRatios/README.md

 This project repository is set up in the following way:

-- `bratios/` is a custom module containing the code for analyses and visualizations of this project
+- `bratios/` is a custom module containing code used for analyses and visualizations
-- `data/` is a collection of the project data, include simulation data, EEG data, and outputs
+- `data/` includes data for the project, include simulated data, processed EEG data, and output files
-- `figures/` holds all figures produced from `notebooks/` and `scripts/`
+- `figures/` contains figures for the project, which are created in `notebooks/` and `scripts/`
 - `notebooks/` is a collection of Jupyter notebooks that step through the project and create the figures
 - `scripts/` contains stand alone scripts that run parts of the project

 ## Data

-This project uses simulated data, literature data, and electroencephalography (EEG) data from an open-access repository.
+This project uses simulated data, literature data, and electroencephalography (EEG) data.

 The simulations are all done using the [FOOOF](https://github.com/fooof-tools/fooof) tool and associated simulation framework.
-All simulated data reported upon in this project is available in the `data/` folder.
+Code for generating these simulations is included in this repositry, and all simulated data reported upon is available in the `data/` folder.

 The literature data was collected with [LISC](https://github.com/lisc-tools/lisc), a tool for collecting and analyzing literature data.
-All collected literature data used in this project is available in the `data/` folder, and code to re-run the literature data collection is available in the `notebooks/`.
+Code to re-run the literature data collection is available in the `notebooks/`.
+All collected literature data used in this project is available in the `data/` folder.

-The EEG data is taken from the 'Multimodal Resource for Studying Information Processing in the Developing Brain' or [MIPDB](http://fcon_1000.projects.nitrc.org/indi/cmi_eeg/) dataset.
+The EEG data is open-access data from the 'Multimodal Resource for Studying Information Processing in the Developing Brain' or [MIPDB](http://fcon_1000.projects.nitrc.org/indi/cmi_eeg/) dataset.
 This dataset was collected and released by the [ChildMind Institute](https://childmind.org/).
 Raw data can be downloaded through their data portal.
 The processed power spectra, upon which we operate, and the calculated output measures for this project are collected and available in the `data/` folder.